-Recommended progress is defined as follows for fall entrance students in the full-time program:
+Recommended progress is defined as follows for fall entrance students in the full-time program (see APPENDIX B: PROGRAM MILESTONES CHECKLIST):

 Thesis and Thesis Waiver

 April 1st of the first year-M.A. proposal accepted and on file

 April 1st of second year-written draft of completed research project submitted to review committee.